Got extra time in Queenstown? Explore beyond New Zealand’s adventure capital on one of the best day trips from Queenstown.

 We’d be remiss not to warn you: It’s gonna be a tight day.
 A better plan is to stay in Dunedin for a night or two to fit in its charms without the rush.
 It’d also give you a chance to tackle the spectacular Southern Scenic Route on your way out.
 The route follows the coast to Invercargill before turning inland towards Manapouri and Te Anau.

-Many of the best things to see & do in Dunedin are outside on the city on the Otago Peninsula.
+Many of the most popular things to see & do in Dunedin are outside on the city on the Otago Peninsula.
 If you’re only got one day in Dunedin, focus your attention here.

 One of the highlights is Larnach Castle.
 Perched high on the hills on the Otago Peninsula, Larnach Castle is the only castle in New Zealand.
 Both its Gothic Revival architectural style and hillside location are striking.